asharahmed/us-canada-compare/ITSAP10008-info.md

 ![Zero Trust Components](https://showme.redstarplugin.com/s/EWyt4Xik)

+## Introduction

+Zero Trust (ZT) is a security model that is gaining traction as organizations undergo digital transformation, adopt cloud-based technologies, and embrace remote/hybrid work.
+The traditional security model, which focused on perimeter defense and implicitly trusted anyone inside the corporate network, is no longer sufficient to protect internal networks and data.
+This document provides information on Zero Trust as a model to address the modern challenges of securing remote workers, protecting hybrid cloud environments, and defending against cyber security threats.

 ## What is Zero Trust?

-Zero Trust (ZT) is a security framework for protecting infrastructure and data.
-Its central tenet is that no subject (application, user, or device) in an information system is trusted by default.
+Zero Trust (ZT) is not a single product, technology, or architecture layer.
+Rather, it represents a security framework for protecting infrastructure and data.
+The central tenet of ZT is that no subject (application, user, or device) in an information system is trusted by default.
 Trust must be re-assessed and verified every time a subject requests access to a new resource.
+The degree of access provided is dynamically adjusted based on the level of trust established with the subject.
+ZT involves adopting a new mindset to security by always assuming a breach and focusing on resource protection (e.g. services and data).

 ## The Government of Canada's Zero Trust Security Framework